KoreaTechDesk | Korean Startup and Technology News

 Selection Trends and Market Impact

 Since its launch in 2019, the Pre-Unicorn program has designated 125 startups.
-By the end of August 2025, 15 new companies will be added.
+In September 2025, 15 new companies has been added.

 While earlier years saw close to 30 companies selected annually, recent cycles have reduced the number to around 15, reflecting stricter evaluations in market validation, growth trajectory, and innovation capacity.